-Everyone needs to be conscious of personal safety.
+Everyone needs to also be conscious of personal safety.
 While the NMSU Police Department and other campus safety entities work to keep the campus safe, they cannot do so when people intentionally choose to engage in risky activity.
-Everyone is encouraged to be aware of their surroundings and avoid suspicious or dangerous situations whenever possible, and to follow common safety practices that include locking doors and windows, using seatbelts, and avoiding the over-consumption of alcohol.
+Everyone is encouraged to be aware of their surroundings and avoid suspicious or dangerous situations whenever possible.
+Campus community members are also encouraged to follow common safety practices that include locking doors and windows, using seatbelts, and avoiding the over-consumption of alcohol.
 Finally, campus community members are encouraged to report situations where a dangerous condition exists.
 This includes bystander reports when another person appears to be in danger and is unable to call for help themselves.